gabrielweyer/azure-functions-telemetry/README.md

 ![Without the secret `APPLICATIONINSIGHTS_CONNECTION_STRING`, `TelemetryConfiguration` is not registered and an exception is thrown](docs/img/telemetry-configuration-not-registered.png)

-Note: when using ASP.NET Core, `TelemetryConfiguration` is registered by calling `AddApplicationInsightsTelemetry()` in `Startup.cs` but this method [should not be called in Azure Functions][dont-call-add-app-insights-telemetry]:
+:memo: When using ASP.NET Core, `TelemetryConfiguration` is registered by calling `AddApplicationInsightsTelemetry()` in `Startup.cs` but this method [should not be called in Azure Functions][dont-call-add-app-insights-telemetry]:

 > Don't add `AddApplicationInsightsTelemetry()` to the services collection, which registers services that conflict with services provided by the environment.